Dharmthummar/kaapli-extension/README.md

-# Kaapli - AI Quiz Assistant
+# Kaapli - AI Quiz solver extension
 Kaapli is a powerful Chrome extension that leverages the Gemini API to enhance your quiz experience with intelligent assistance.

 ## ⚠️ Ethics Disclaimer